nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * Steps 1a1-1a2 are repeated until all details entered are correct.
 * Use cases resumes from step 2.

 * 1b.
-List is empty.
+System detects the list is empty.
     * 1b1.
-System displays message: `List is empty!`
+System shows an empty list.

   Use case ends.

-**Use case: Read total earnings**
+**Use case: UC03 - Read total earnings**

 **MSS**

-1. User enters `income` command to read total earnings and total money owed.
+1. User enters command to read total earnings and total money owed.
 2. System displays total earnings and total money owed to the user.

    Use case ends.